LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetSecurityQuestionsByEmail-get-">Get Security Questions By Email (GET)</h4>
- This API is used to retrieve the list of questions that are configured on the respective LoginRadius site.<a href="https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/security-questions-by-email/" target="_blank">More info</a>
+ This API is used to retrieve the list of questions that are configured on the respective LoginRadius site.

 ```java